kiseki-lol/.github/profile/README.md

 </p>
 <hr>

+Kiseki is an organization that offers free and open source software which integrates with the Aya game, a heavily customized version of legacy Roblox.
+For more information on legacy Roblox, please see [Legacy Roblox Reverse Engineers](https://github.com/lrre-foss), an organization that provides thorough documentation and tools for reverse engineering legacy Roblox.

+Kiseki offers the following projects that can be used for integrating with Aya:

+- **[governor](https://github.com/kiseki-lol/governor)**: Implements the Aya governor protocol, allowing for independent server discovery while retaining responsible user safety measures
-Kiseki is a **free and open source** web app that allows for a deeper integration with the Aya game.
-Some features of Kiseki include a basic economic system, centralized user moderation, live web chat, and more.
+- **[web](https://github.com/kiseki-lol/web)**: A feature-rich Laravel web app that allows for dedicated Aya servers, granular user moderation, complex economic features, real-time chat, and more

-If you would like to run Aya without the need for a website, you may use [Aya.MasterServer](https://github.com/kiseki-lol/aya-master-server).
+  - **[arbiter](https://github.com/kiseki-lol/arbiter)**: On-demand provisioning of Aya servers for the Kiseki website
+  - **[launcher](https://github.com/kiseki-lol/launcher)**: Connects users to Kiseki-hosted Aya game sessions from the Kiseki website
+  - **[periwinkle](https://github.com/kiseki-lol/periwinkle)**: Manages and integrates a Discord chat server with the Kiseki website

+All of these projects are licensed under the GPLv3 license (excluding backend software, which are licensed under the AGPLv3 license).
+If you would like to use any of these projects, you may do so under the terms of the license.

+For more information on how to use any of these projects, please refer to their respective wikis.